 Where to Stay in Lassen Volcanic National Park

 If the kids are begging to camp, Lassen Volcanic National Park offers some options.
-From traditional tent camping, RV camping, camping cabins along with glamping, Lassen offers it.
+From traditional tent camping to RV camping, camping cabins, and glamping, Lassen offers it all.

 For an exclusive experience, stay at the Drakesbad Guest Ranch for a rustic lodge decorated in pine furnishings.
 Enjoy a mineral water pool, fly-fishing in Warner Valley, horseback riding or pony rides along with campfire s’mores, archery and arts and crafts for the kids. $$$$

-Located in Warner Valley area.
-Open from early June until early October and reservations are a must.
+Located in the Warner Valley area.
+Open from early June until early October, and reservations are a must.

 What to do at Mount St. Helens National Volcanic Monument